IuliiaKonovalova/issue_tracker/README.md

    - You can log in to your account by filling in the form and clicking the "Sign in" button.

+   - If you forgot your password, you can reset it by clicking the "Forgot password?" button.
+You will be redirected to a page where you can enter your email address and click the "Reset password" button.

 1. Projects list

    - After you log in, you will be redirected to the projects list page.